Training Tips

 High elevations

 If you have not been at altitude before, or have not been at altitude in a while, you may experience acute mountain sickness, the common symptoms of which are headache, light-headedness, nausea, and loss of appetite.
-Efforts to train for elevation will help you avoid, reduce, or quickly get through these symptoms.

-If you have access to high elevations (sorry, East Coasters), try to get up a few times before the trip.
+1. If you have access to high elevations (sorry, East Coasters), try to get up a few times before the trip.

-And, finally, increase your cardiovascular fitness with high exertion activities like running, rowing, and cycling.
+3. Increase your cardiovascular fitness with high exertion activities like running, rowing, and cycling.

 Cross training